 Psychology of color or color symbolism is how colors play on our subconsciousness to trigger certain associations.
 It is especially important in ecommerce, which heavily depends on visual branding.
 85% of people’s buying decisions are influenced by color.
 This is because they can only see, but not touch or smell or your products.
 That’s why you should watch the meaning of colors in marketing when creating your visual branding.

 We’ll explore the common associations colors trigger so you can find the right colors to use to convey the traits you want your brand to be associated with.
-Making customers feel or think of s certain thing is called emotional branding.
+Making customers feel or think of s certain thing is called emotional branding, also is important for psychology to reduce anxiety on people and colors help with this, while also using the best CBD oil for anxiety could be a good solution as well.
 You might already have your logo in certain colors, but you can design your marketing visuals (emails, ads, packaging, collateral, social media images, etc.) and website in colors that make the right impression on potential customers.

 We’ll also look at how cross-cultural perceptions of color differ so you use the right colors for your target audience to get the intended idea.